 “I’ve worked with and met some incredible people at Keltbray throughout my time here, and I feel lucky to work for a company that is so supportive of professional growth for people working at every level.”

-Social Value Manager
+Group Social Sustainability Manager

-Jamie Parkes, Social Value Manager
+Jamie Parkes, Group Social Sustainability Manager

 “After studying Criminology, I never thought I would end up working in construction.
 My background before Keltbray was working for ex-offender organisations and helping them gain employment.
 During this time, I worked with Keltbray on a few programmes and was always impressed by their commitment to supporting diversity.
-Now I am lucky enough to be on the other side as Social Value Manager and be able to work with a number organisations and charities that support a wide range of people.
+Now I am lucky enough to be on the other side as Group Social Sustainability Manager and be able to work with a number of organisations and charities that support a wide range of people.